stehrn/twelve_factor/README.md

 The service knows nothing about the redis backing service - who owns it, how it was deployed, where it's running - it might be running on the same node in a separate container, it might be a managed [Azure Cache for Redis](https://azure.microsoft.com/en-gb/services/cache/) service hosted in a different region.
 The point it, it doesn't matter, it's a separation of concerns, each can be managed and deployed independently from each other.

 The service deployment can be easily configured to use a different redis instance simply by changing some environment properties - nothing else needs to be done.
-Lets quickly bring up an alternative version of redis and attach it to the app, we'll use the [alpine version](https://hub.docker.com/_/redis/) of redis that has a smaller image size (note it's bound to a different host port to avoid a port clash with the existing redis instance):
+Lets quickly bring up an alternative version of redis and attach it to the app, we'll use the [alpine version](https://hub.docker.com/_/redis/) of redis that has a smaller image size (note we bind to a different host port to avoid a port clash with the existing redis instance), in a new terminal:
 ```cmd
 $ docker run --name mood-redis-alpine -p 6380:6379 -d redis:6.0.3-alpine
 ```